The BARS Executive

 Currently Professor in English at Durham, Mark brings his wide experience of Romantic Studies to bear on The BARS Review.

-Communications Officer: Amy Wilcockson (University of Nottingham)
+Communications Officer: Amy Wilcockson (University of Glasgow)

 Bursaries Officer: Gerard Lee McKeever (University of Edinburgh)